We’ve made it easier to pay your Santander credit card within the app. To do this:

 To see if you can update, go back to ‘About Phone’ and tap ‘Check for updates’.
 If you can update your device, an ‘Update’ button will appear.

 How do I know what version of the iOS operating system I’m using?

 From your device’s ‘Settings’ menu, tap ‘General’ then ‘About’.
 The number you see next to the ‘Version’ heading is your version number.
-If you see a number less that 10.0.0, the information on this page will apply to you.
+If you see a number less than 11.0.0, the information on this page will apply to you.

 To see if you’re able to update, go back to ‘General’ and tap ‘Software Update’.

 What do I do if I can’t remember my log on details for Online Banking?

 You will use the same security details to log on to Online Banking as you do for Mobile Banking.
 If you can’t remember what these are, you may be able to recover them online.
 Visit our Online Banking page and click ‘Forgotten details?’
 Follow the instructions provided to find out what your Personal ID is, or to reset your other details.

 Will I still be able to use my other Santander apps?

 This change only affects the Santander mobile banking app.
 If you also use the Santander Business Banking app, you’ll be able to continue using these as normal.